-Metrics can take 10 - 15 minutes to update after our servers have received the event.
+Metrics can take 10 - 15 minutes to update after our servers have received an event.

 Open a Message Report